Internship and establishment of the official

 If, at the end of a leave for health reasons, you are unable to resume your duties, you can be placed on unpaid leave, for a maximum of one year renewable twice.

-Unpaid leave and its renewal shall be ordered after the medical advice.
+The placing on unpaid leave and its renewal shall be pronounced after the medical advice.

 If the medical board considers that you will be fit to resume your duties during the 4e year, your unpaid leave can be renewed a 3e times.